spybart/cryptocurrency_price_prediction/README.md

 3              LSTM         300           30  0.028890         301.0         60.0       1.0
 ```
 #### Summary
-We can see that the only model that managed to beat our Base model is Linear Regression, but by an extremely small amount.
-This suggests that using ML to make predictions on cryptocurrency prices using only the historical data as input does not yield better results than simply using the price of the previous day as the next day prediction.
+We can see that the only model that managed to beat our Base model is Linear Regression, though by an extremely small amount.
+This suggests that using ML to make predictions on cryptocurrency prices using only the historical price data as input does not yield better results than simply using the price of the previous day as the prediction.

 #### Next Steps
 A possible next step would be to use technical indicators as input features.
 Technical features are often used when making predictions in the real world.
 Another option would be to try to improve the LSTM model by using more layers and increasing training time.
 However, this is a computationally expensive approach.